-- It's predicted that 61 gigawatts of power will be produced by offshore wind farms in 2025.
+- It's predicted that 61 gigawatts of power will be produced by Offshore wind energy in 2025.

 - This is a rise of more than 35 gigawatts from 2020, fueled by a recent boom in both the wind and solar energy industries.